 Once you’ve been diagnosed with Alzheimer’s, there’s little that can be done to change or reverse the symptoms that gradually rob you of your memory and your personality.

-That’s why prevention has been a focus of research for a long time now.
+That’s why prevention and slowing progression have been the main focus of research for a long time now.

 What are the early and often silent signs that indicate Alzheimer’s is coming, but not for maybe five or ten years?

-A Canadian research team has made a discovery that could alter the way we diagnose Alzheimer’s disease.
+A Canadian research team made a discovery that could alter the way we diagnose Alzheimer’s disease.

 Oxidation creates oxidative stress, an imbalance between free radicals and antioxidants in your body.